-How to Remove Soap Scum From Ceramic Tile
+Remove Soap Scum from Ceramic Tile

 Glazed ceramic tile and porcelain tubs are hard finishes that make removing soap scum easier than other finishes.
 You can use commercial soap scum removers or a homemade version of baking soda and distilled white vinegar.

 If you have discovered really heavy soap scum, you can actually use a wet pumice stone to carefully remove the buildup.
-NEVER use the stone when it is dry or excessive scratching can occur and NEVER use a pumice stone on a fiberglass tub or shower.
+NEVER use the stone when it is dry because excessive scratching can occur and NEVER use a pumice stone on a fiberglass tub or shower.

 05 of 06

-How to Remove Soap Scum From Natural Stone Tiles
+Remove Soap Scum from Natural Stone Tiles

 Natural stone lends a luxurious spa feel to a bath.
 But depending on the stone and how it is sealed, water spotting and soap scum can be a problem.

 Instead, opt for a natural stone cleaner.
 Follow product instructions for dilution and cleaning.
-You will have the most success if the cleaner is used weekly to prevent excessive buildup... of soap scum.
+You will have the most success if the cleaner is used weekly to prevent excessive buildup of soap... scum.

 06 of 06